 THE spring maintenance program may begin in late February or early March and seed scattered where the turf is thin.
-At that time the soil will be somewhat open, a honeycombed effect produced by alternate freezing and thawing.
-Seed sown in such ground need not be covered, it is gradually worked into the soil by action of weather.
-Cold will not hurt seed.
+At that time the soil will be full of holes, a honeycombed effect produced by alternate freezing and thawing.
+Seed sown in such ground need not be covered, as it is gradually worked into the soil by action of the weather.
+Cold will not hurt the seed.
+Many grass seeds germinate better after they have been subjected to freezing temperature.
 Scattering seed on the snow is an easy way to do a good job on a level lawn.
 As the snow melts, the seed settles into the ground.
 Germination takes place as soon as the soil becomes warm, and the grass plants have time to become established before hot weather.

 One good practice often overlooked by home owners is the feeding of turf in late winter while grass is dormant.
 The work is then out of the way before the rush of spring gardening.
 As the ground thaws the plant food elements settle into the soil.
-Grass makes an earlier, faster growth and has more advantage over weeds.
+The grass makes an earlier and faster growth and has more advantage over weeds.